raspberrypilearning/make-an-initial-state-dashboard-for-weather-data/en/step_3.md

 ## Registering with Initial State

-As a user of one of our Oracle Weather Station kits you will have been pre-issued with a **subscription code** and a **streaming key**.
-These can be used to access and upload data to the dedicated White Label area hosted by Initial State, just for Oracle Weather Station schools.

-If you can't find these details, please email weather@raspberrypi.org with your school name and address, and the email address of the person who applied for the Weather Station kit.

 - To complete your registration, follow [this link](https://rpi.hosted-app.com/#/register/){:target="_blank"} and fill in your email address, choose a password and  then type your **subscription code** into the bottom box.
 If possible, please use the same email address that you used to register with the Oracle online database.

 ![](images/image4.png)